 If you haven’t checked out the National Turkey Federation’s page ServeTurkey.org I highly recommend it.
 It’s has great nutritional facts, recipes, tips and explains the difference between conventional, organic and free range turkey.
 The more you know, being an informed consumer is the first step in taking control of your health.
 For more recipes, videos and tips head to Serve Turkey Facebook Page!

-Turkey is a great, lean protein, high in zinc, iron and potassium; that takes on the flavors of seasonings and marinades.
-A blank canvas in which to have fun with flavor combinations!
+Turkey is a great, lean protein, high in zinc, iron, and potassium; that takes on the flavors of seasonings and marinades.
+A blank canvas on which to have fun with flavor combinations!
 Like this mango, basil, ginger number I whipped up tonight.
 Sweet and tangy notes really compliment the smoky grill flavor.
 Crispy, charred skin over juicy dark meat.
 These thighs were a huge hit with my family, and two thighs, which weighed about 3lbs, were enough protein to feed my family of three and we had leftovers!

 Looking for more free recipes?

 - 2 turkey thighs (they were about 3lbs)

 - 1 tsp ginger powder